 Location: It is located in the Issaquah Alps and its length is 1.2 miles, which includes a round trip too.
 Its elevation is 50 ft and the highest point is 460 ft.
 There is no parking pass or entry fee required.

-What you will find: It is a complete forest trail and you will find no lakeshore on this hike.
+What you will find: It is a complete forest trail, so don’t come expecting views of lakes or other running water features on this hike.
 It is actually a forest preserve located north of Beaver Lake in Sammamish.
-The trail covers an extensive forest route with lot of large green trees on both the sides.
+The trail covers an extensive forest route with lots of large green trees on both the sides.
 You will find both coniferous and deciduous trees.
 You will not find any lake on the trail but still there are places of standing water.
 The path is also covered with hanging ferns and mosses.
 However, as the path is under dark forest, you might encounter black bear and other wild animals, so be alert!

 Cedar River Trail

-Location: It I located in the Renton-Maple Valley and its round trip comes to approx 34 miles.
+Location: It’s located in the Renton-Maple Valley and its round trip comes to approx 34 miles.
 Its highest point is 50 ft and it can also be accessed through public transit system.